HristoTodorov-thecreator/The-Awesome-Game/README.md

 # The-Awesome-Game
-This is game rock paper scissors
+This is a game rock paper scissors